 - DevOps: Having Continuous Integration and Deployment (CI/CD) allows developed projects to be current and up to date all the time (no more launch dates)

 - Cloud Deployment: A considerable amount of savings is possible when your projects are deployed to either Private or Public Cloud

 Business benefits of Agility Outsourcing:

-- Timeline: Projects in this model would be executed 2x faster than existing models as this model is designed from the ground-up to be very iterative with continuous feedback loop from business stakeholders
+- Timeline: Projects in this model would be executed 2x faster than existing models as this model is designed from the ground up to be very iterative with a continuous feedback loop from business stakeholders

-The way to structure Agility Outsourcing project is to have a Statement of Work for the entire project with a plan for monthly Sprint deliverables and payments.
-Vendors who offer Agility Outsourcing should be able to give an estimate for total cost of the project if they have reviewed the project requirements.
-With this model, sponsors not only have an overall estimate for the project, but also get flexibility if business needs change.
-The real gain here are all the best practices and technologies used by Software Industry, benefitting outsourced projects.
+The way to structure the Agility Outsourcing project is to have a Statement of Work for the entire project with a plan for monthly Sprint deliverables and payments.
+Vendors who offer Agility Outsourcing should be able to give an estimate for the total cost of the project if they have reviewed the project requirements.
+With this model, sponsors not only have an overall estimate for the project but also get flexibility if business needs change.
+The real gain here is all the best practices and technologies used by Software Industry, benefitting outsourced projects.